2025 conference programme

 • 17.15 – Close

-Concurrent Sessions – Small Conference Hall – New evidence to support practice
+Concurrent Sessions – Small Conference Hall (across the car park) – New evidence to support practice

 SESSION 1 – PREVENTION / EARLY INTERVENTION TRIALS